Solving the challenges of soil remediation – How to decontaminate brownfields

 Aromatic hydrocarbons, including BTEX: benzene, toluene, ethylbenzene and xylene.
-They are all widely used in manufacturing and can be carcinogenic.
+They are all widely used in manufacturing.

 Halogenated hydrocarbons, organic components containing chlorine, fluorine and/or bromine.
 Well-known products are cleaning agents commonly used in dry cleaning and in the degreasing of machine parts.